 3.5.
 Immediate transaction finality

 To secure cross-chain operations, Sequentia must minimize the possibility of chain reorganization or orphaned blocks due to dynamics intrinsic to the Sequentia protocol, that is, not depending on a chain reorganization occurring on Bitcoin.
 The model chosen for Sequentia to grant immediate finality involves having leaders and committees shuffled at each new round based on a seed derived from the block of the immediately preceding round.
-Each participant computes their own Verifiable Random Function (VRF) using as input this seed (public), plus a key (secret) associated with the tokens at stake.
+Each participant computes their own Verifiable Random Function (VRF) using this seed (public) as input plus a key (secret) associated with the tokens at stake.
 The result defines a committee and a leader per block.

 After having calculated the VRF output, each blocksigner checks the VRF function of the block proposers, selects the lowest VRF output, downloads the corresponding block proposed, and checks if it is a valid block complying with the consensus rules (if not, it moves on to the second-lowest VRF function).
 When enough commitments from blocksigners are collected, they sign the block with their countersignatures.
 Once enough blocksigners approve a block, it is “certified” and has immediate finality.
 Requiring a minimum amount of countersignatures to validate a block is necessary, despite being a significant restriction, as it prevents leaders from hiding their VRF result, generating a parallel private chain that will be published later in an attempt to reorganize the honest chain.